Telecommunications in Antarctica

 - Mike Gloistein - James Clark Ross - ongoing during the Antarctic season, Mike works on British Antarctic Survey ships

-There are many Antarctic blogs started each year, like many diaries they often start off with good intentions and then become a little sparse or fizzle out.
-The ones listed here are those that have some extra value.
+There are many Antarctic blogs started each year, like many diaries they often start off with good intentions and then become a little sparse or fizzle out, even the best ones then sometimes mysteriously disappear after a while.
+As a result I no longer link to individual live blogs, Google is your friend here.

 - Natural History Museum - Antarctic Heritage and Conservation - conservationists